 Like most root crops you should sow carrot seeds directly into their final position.
 Avoid transplanting.

-Sow carrot seeds as thinly as possible.
+Sow carrot seeds as thinly as possible to help them grow best.
 A seed sower can help.
 If you do find the seeds clumping together you will need to thin them out once they have germinated.
 Ideally the seeds will be a quarter of an inch deep and 3-4 inches apart, depending on the variety.
 Each row should be spaced about 1 ft apart.
-Cover the seeds with a layer of fine compost or vermiculite.
+Use row cover for the seeds – such as a layer of fine compost or vermiculite.

 For successive harvests, sow seeds at 3 week intervals.
 Most varieties will take between 70 and 80 days to mature.
 Sow your last set of seeds 2-3 months before your first expected frost of the winter.
 This ensures you won’t lose any crops to the colder temperatures.
 In USDA zones 8 and warmer plants can be planted in the fall or winter months.